jacione/lauepy/README.md

 # LauePy

 LauePy is a python-based code library that analyzes Laue diffraction patterns collected from a sample---either a polycrystal or separated nanocrystals---to obtain a crystal orientation map.
 This is a direct alternative to the more common technique of electron backscatter diffraction (EBSD).
 Unlike EBSD, which requires the sample to be mounted in an electron microscope, Laue mapping is performed in a coherent x-ray (CXR) beamline, making it an excellent complement to other CXR techniques such as Bragg coherent diffraction imaging (BCDI).
-Furthermore, by using coherent x rays instead of electrons, Laue mapping is able to penetrate deep into the sample, unlike EBSD, which only provides information about the surface orientation.
+Furthermore, by using coherent x rays instead of electrons, Laue mapping is able to penetrate deep into the sample, whereas EBSD only provides information about the surface orientation.

 ## Installation